ilmax/site/content/posts/import-many-terraform/index.md

 [Aztfy](https://github.com/Azure/aztfy) is a tool developed by Microsoft that allows you to bulk import resources, it has some configuration so you can specify what to import, the names to import and so on.
 After spending some time with the tool, I quickly realized it may be a no-go.
 The problem I had with this tool is twofold:

-1. It doesn't generate reproducible terraform configurations
+1. It doesn't generate reproducible Terraform configurations
-2. It doesn't generate terraform idiomatic code
+2. It doesn't generate Terraform idiomatic code

 Let me expand on those:

-Not generating reproducible configurations means that after an import, when you run terraform plan, you may still have changes that you need to fix manually, or worse, terraform may fail due to validation problems.
+Not generating reproducible configurations means that after an import, when you run Terraform plan, you may still have changes that you need to fix manually, or worse, Terraform may fail due to validation problems.
-This limitation is documented in the project README and I could live with it.
+This limitation is documented in the project [README](https://github.com/Azure/aztfy#limitation) and I could live with it.

 Not generating idiomatic code is a bit more annoying to me, since it requires manually changing most parts of the imported code to make use of variables or reference a parent resource.
-This means that all the code that aztfy will output, needs to be adjusted/modified, moreover if you decide to reorganize the code and move the resource in a different module (hence changing the terraform resource id) after it has been imported, then you have to start modifying the terraform state manually, or you may need to import it again.
+This means that all the code that **aztfy** will output, needs to be adjusted/modified, moreover if you decide to reorganize the code and move the resource in a different module (hence changing the Terraform resource id) after it has been imported, then you have to start modifying the Terraform state manually, or you may need to import it again.

 Given the following downsides, I decided to use it only marginally and instead start writing my configuration from scratch.